zulip/zulip/docs/production/security-model.md

   unauthorized users with access to that file.

-  We have a similar protection for the `LOCAL_UPLOADS_DIR` backend, that is currently only available in Ubuntu Xenial (this is the one place in Zulip where behavior is currently different between Ubuntu Trusty and Ubuntu Xenial).
-On Ubuntu Xenial, every access to an uploaded file has access control verified verified (confirming that the browser is logged into a Zulip account that has received the uploaded file in question).
+  We have a similar protection for the `LOCAL_UPLOADS_DIR` backend, that is not only available on Ubuntu Trusty (this is the one place in Zulip where behavior is currently different between different OS versions).
+For platforms that are not Ubuntu Trusty, every access to an uploaded file has access control verified (confirming that the browser is logged into a Zulip account that has received the uploaded file in question).

   On Ubuntu Trusty, because the older version of `nginx` available